Corporate Governance

 The Company’s dividend policy is communicated to the shareholders in the Company’s Annual Reports.

 The Articles were amended in 2015, so as to allow a member of the Company to appoint more than two proxies to attend and vote instead of such member.
 Voting in absentia is also allowed.
+The Company currently proposes to further amend the Articles, so to further facilitate electronic and more environment-friendly communication between the Company and its shareholders.
+Further details may be found in the circular disseminated to the shareholders in connection with the Extraordinary General Meeting scheduled for 24 April 2024 (immediately after the conclusion of the Annual General Meeting).

 Through its meetings with investors, analysts and shareholders, the Company gathers information, views and inputs and addresses shareholders' concerns.